marijnh/Eloquent-JavaScript/12_language.md

 {{hint

-{{index [binding, "compilation of"], assignment, "getPrototypeOf function", "hasOwnProperty method", "fixing scope (exercise)"}}
+{{index [binding, "compilation of"], assignment, "getPrototypeOf function", "hasOwn function", "fixing scope (exercise)"}}

 You will have to loop through one ((scope)) at a time, using `Object.getPrototypeOf` to go to the next outer scope.
-For each scope, use `hasOwnProperty` to find out whether the binding, indicated by the `name` property of the first argument to `set`, exists in that scope.
+For each scope, use `Object.hasOwn` to find out whether the binding, indicated by the `name` property of the first argument to `set`, exists in that scope.
 If it does, set it to the result of evaluating the second argument to `set` and then return that value.

 {{index "global scope", "run-time error"}}